-We need to know where vulnerable people live to help us plan how to deliver our services to help prevent fires and other emergencies.
-We receive information about people aged over 65 and other vulnerable people from the NHS that we use to target our prevention services at this most vulnerable group of people and we work with other partner agencies too to help their vulnerable clients.
+We need to know where vulnerable people live to help us plan how to deliver the services that help us prevent fires and other emergencies.
+We receive information about people aged over 65 and other vulnerable people from the NHS and we use that to target our prevention services at this most vulnerable group.
+We also work with other partner agencies to help their vulnerable clients.